sanjay9616/data-structure-and-alogrithms/Searching/Binary Search/README.md

+**Binary Search:**

-Binary Search is defined as a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
+Binary Search is defined as a searching algorithm used in a **sorted array** by repeatedly dividing the search interval in half.
 The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N)

 **How Does Binary Search Algorithm Work**:

-    • Every element is considered as a potential match for the key and checked for the same.
+    • Divide the search space into two halves by finding the middle index “mid”.
+    • Compare the middle element of the search space with the key.
-    • If any element is found equal to the key, the search is successful and the index of that element is returned.
+    • If the key is found at middle element, the process is terminated.
-    • If no element is found equal to the key, the search return -1.
+    • If the key is not found at middle element, choose which half will be used as the next search space.
+        1. If the key is smaller than the middle element, then the left side is used for next search.
+        2. If the key is larger than the middle element, then the right side is used for next search.
+    • This process is continued until the key is found or the total search space is exhausted.

+**Iterative Approach:**

 ```python
 class Search: